-Initialize the Tealium library by configuring a TealiumConfig and passing it into a Tealium instance.
-It’s best to initialize the Tealium Kotlin library in the app’s global application class within the onCreate() method.
+To initialize Tealium, configure a TealiumConfig instance and pass it into a Tealium instance.
+It’s recommended to initialize the Tealium Kotlin library in the app’s global application class within the onCreate() method.

 After transfer to the Kotlin library is complete, legacy data from the Java library is deleted.
 Subsequently switching back to the Java library results in a new tealium_visitor_id and app_uuid generated, and loss of any custom persistent data.

 For Android Wear apps, use the Collect module for data collection, as the Tag Management module is not supported since Android Wear OS does not provide webview support.

 If you are developing an Android Wear app using Tealium for Android, Google recommends creating a standalone app.